When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 4. Preheat the machine.
 When it’s finished, the light will go from blinking to steady.

-5. Start the cleaning procedure.
-After the light is steady, place a container on the cup tray.
-Make sure it can hold 4 cups or 1 liter of water.
 Next, press the on button three times, and the cleaning procedure will begin.
-It will take about 2 minutes for the water to start pouring out, and the entire rinsing should take about 7 minutes.
+It will take approximately 2 minutes for the water to start pouring out, and the entire rinsing process should take around 7 minutes.

 Never use harsh or abrasive cleaners when cleaning your machine.
 Instead, use mild, unscented detergents.
 Soft cloths are recommended instead of sponges.